 Our Baja Adventure begins with the arrival of our group into La Paz, Baja California Sur.
 Our group will gather for dinner at 7:00pm with a more formal orientation in the morning (double occupancy rooms and dinner included).

-Our camp is located on a large protected bay that is ideal for kayaking, beachcombing, snorkeling and swimming.
-Join a naturalist in the afternoon as we search the rocky shore for octopus, brittle sea stars, sea cucumbers and other invertebrates that the Sea of Cortez is so well known for.
+Our first camp is located on a large protected bay that is ideal for kayaking, beachcombing, snorkeling and swimming.
+Join a naturalist in the afternoon as we search the rocky shore for octopus, brittle sea stars, sea cucumbers and other invertebrates that the Sea of Cortez is well known for.
+Declared a UNESCO World Natural Heritage Site in 2005 and a National Park in 2007, Espiritu Santo Island is part of a biologically rich archipelago of volcanic origin with a fascinating history of indigenous occupation.

 Today you will have several options from exploring outer islands by sea kayak to viewing the underwater world using a mask and snorkel.
 Snorkeling is quite good with various species of damselfish, puffers and colorful angelfishes finding refuge in the rocky reef crevices.
-Join a naturalist on a swim over the rocky reef to learn about the strange behaviors of reef fish and invertebrates.
-Informal kayak instruction is available upon request from your ACA certified sea kayaking guide.
+As we snorkel and later while pouring over nature guides, will discuss the sometimes strange and always unique behaviors of reef fish.
+Expect another spectacular sunset across the Sea of Cortez.

-After lunch, we will say our farewells to the Sea of Cortez and travel by motorboat back to La Paz where a hot shower awaits you in our comfortable hotel.
+After brunch, we will say our farewells to the Sea of Cortez and travel by motorboat back to La Paz where a hot shower awaits us in our comfortable hotel.
 Your afternoon will be free to shop and explore La Paz before joining the group for dinner (double occupancy rooms and all meals included).

 After breakfast, we’ll transfer by van across the rugged Baja Peninsula to Puerto Lopez Mateos in the northern section of Magdalena Bay where we’ll take a short skiff ride to our whale camp, home for the next 3 nights.